microsoftgraph/msgraph-sdk-powershell/src/Files/v1.0/docs/Update-MgDriveItem.md

 # Update-MgDriveItem

 ## SYNOPSIS
-Update the metadata for a driveItem by ID or path.
-You can also use update to move an item to another parent by updating the item's parentReference property.
+To move a DriveItem to a new parent item, your app requests to update the parentReference of the DriveItem to move.
+This is a special case of the Update method.\nYour app can combine moving an item to a new container and updating other properties of the item into a single request.
+Items cannot be moved between Drives using this request.

 ## SYNTAX